Fuck (2005 film): Content summary

 Fuck begins with a segment from the 1965 propaganda film Perversion for Profit, followed by a clip from SpongeBob SquarePants (specifically, from the episode "Sailor Mouth") which states that the word can be used as a "sentence enhancer".
 The documentary includes commentary from film and television writers Kevin Smith and Steven Bochco; comedians Janeane Garofalo, Bill Maher, Drew Carey and Billy Connolly; musicians Chuck D, Alanis Morissette and Ice-T; political commentators Alan Keyes and Pat Boone; and journalists and Judith Martin.
 The word "fuck" is used 857 times during the film.

 Scholarly analysis is provided by Maledicta publisher Reinhold Aman, journalism analyst David Shaw and Oxford English Dictionary editor Jesse Sheidlower.
 Language professor Geoffrey Nunberg says, "You could think of that [word] as standing in for most of the changes that happened in the 20th century, at least many of the important ones".

 The film next features author Hunter S. Thompson in his final documented interview.
 Fuck later includes archival footage of comedians Lenny Bruce and George Carlin, and analysis of the word's use in popular culture, from MASH (1970) to Scarface (1983) and Clerks (1994).
-Carlin's 1972 monologue "Seven Words You Can Never Say on Television" is excerpted in the film.
+Carlin's 1972 monolog "Seven Words You Can Never Say on Television" is excerpted in the film.
 Journalist Sam Donaldson comments on the versatility of "fuck": "It's one of those all-purpose words."
 Bill Maher comments, "It's the ultimate bad word", observing that thanks to Lenny Bruce, comedy clubs have become "the freest free-speech zone" in the United States.